Sir Fitzroy Maclean, 1st Baronet: Later life

 At the 1959 general election Maclean switched constituencies to Bute and North Ayrshire, where he was elected as a Unionist.
 He was re-elected as a Unionist in 1964, and as a Conservative in 1966 and 1970.
 He retired at the February 1974 general election.
 In his last two years, Maclean was appointed as a member of the Parliamentary Assembly of the Council of Europe and Western European Union.

 Maclean was Executive Chairman (1959–1970) and later President (1977–1987) of the GB-USSR Association.
 The Association, funded by the Foreign and Commonwealth Office [FCO], was a semi-official organization for cultural relations with the Soviet Union.

 He was mooted as a secret envoy to the government of Yugoslavia following the attempted assassination of Croatian dissident Nikola Štedul in Scotland in 1988.

 In retirement Maclean wrote extensively.
 His wide range of subjects included: Scottish history, biographies (including Tito and Burgess), a Russian trilogy and assorted works of fiction.
 He also contributed to other books, for example writing the foreword to a 1984 biography of Joseph Wolff, the so-called "Eccentric Missionary" in whose footsteps he had travelled to Bukhara almost half a century before.

-Sir Fitzroy and Lady Maclean managed a hotel at Strachur and in 1964 he commissioned his wartime friend, fellow commando and yacht designer Alfred Mylne the Younger, to build the motor yacht Judi of Bute for use around the West Coast of Scotland.
+In 1964, he commissioned his wartime friend, fellow commando and yacht designer Alfred Mylne the Younger, to build the motor yacht Judi of Bute for use around the West Coast of Scotland.
 Maclean was Patron of Strachur and District Shinty Club.
 He collected an extensive library, including a full set of early editions of James Bond novels, which sold in September 2008 for £26,000.

 In the late 1960s, Maclean bought Palazzo Boschi, a villa on the Adriatic island of Korčula (present-day Croatia), where he spent a good part of each year.

 Yugoslav legislation at the time barred foreigners from buying real-estate property, but Tito intervened to allow Maclean to do so.
 The town of Korčula was declared a free city, and the Macleans were declared citizens; as soon as the purchase was registered with city authorities, the free city status was revoked.

 In 1991, during the Croatian War of Independence, Maclean and his wife delivered medical supplies to the island of Korčula, with a substantial contribution from the people of Rothesay and Bute.